samullen/samullen.github.io/_posts/articles/2019-10-20-understanding-elixirs-broadway.md

 # A Batching Example

-In our example we've been using two stages to process data.
+In our example we've been using a `concurrency` of 2 to process data.
 Even though each stage receives multiple messages to fulfill demand they each process those messages one at a time.
 For many situations, such as inserting records into a database or queuing messages to be sent en mass, it's more efficient to do so in batches.

 Adding batching to a Broadway application is like adding a processor: you first define your batchers in the `start_link/1` section, then create your